ucb-introstat/introstat-fall-2018/syllabus/policies.md

 Students needing accommodations for any physical, psychological, or learning disability, should speak with me during the first two weeks of the semester, either after class or during office hours and see [http://dsp.berkeley.edu](http://dsp.berkeley.edu) to learn about Berkeley’s policy.
 If you are a DSP student, please contact me at least three weeks prior to a midterm or final so that we can work out acceptable accommodations via the DSP Office.

 If you are an athlete or Cal band member, please check your calendar and come see me as soon as possible to OH during the first two weeks of the semester.
-Do not take the class if you are not available to take the midterm, final, and/or attend lab discussions.
-I won't be able to provide accommodations for a late exam.
-Since this is a hands-on programming-based class, I don't allow coaching staff proctoring.
+We recommend not taking the class if you are not available to take the midterm, final, and/or attend lab discussions.